metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Required:

 - `allow_methods` (List of String) AllowMethods specifies the content for the *access-control-allow-methods* header.
-- `allow_origin` (List of String) AllowOrigin specifies the origins that will be allowed to do CORS requests.Allowed values include '*' which signifies any origin is allowed, an exactorigin of the form 'scheme://host[:port]' (where port is optional), or a validregex pattern.Note that regex patterns are validated and a simple 'glob' pattern (e.g. *.foo.com)will be rejected or produce unexpected matches when applied as a regex.
+- `allow_origin` (List of String) AllowOrigin specifies the origins that will be allowed to do CORS requests.
+Allowed values include '*' which signifies any origin is allowed, an exact origin of the form 'scheme://host[:port]' (where port is optional), or a valid regex pattern.
+Note that regex patterns are validated and a simple 'glob' pattern (e.g. *.foo.com) will be rejected or produce unexpected matches when applied as a regex.

 Optional:

 - `allow_credentials` (Boolean) Specifies whether the resource allows credentials.
 - `allow_headers` (List of String) AllowHeaders specifies the content for the *access-control-allow-headers* header.
-- `allow_private_network` (Boolean) AllowPrivateNetwork specifies whether to allow private network requests.See https://developer.chrome.com/blog/private-network-access-preflight.
+- `allow_private_network` (Boolean) AllowPrivateNetwork specifies whether to allow private network requests.
+See https://developer.chrome.com/blog/private-network-access-preflight.
 - `expose_headers` (List of String) ExposeHeaders Specifies the content for the *access-control-expose-headers* header.
-- `max_age` (String) MaxAge indicates for how long the results of a preflight request can be cached.MaxAge durations are expressed in the Go [Duration format](https://godoc.org/time#ParseDuration).Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h'.Only positive values are allowed while 0 disables the cache requiring a preflight OPTIONScheck for all cross-origin requests.
+- `max_age` (String) MaxAge indicates for how long the results of a preflight request can be cached.
+MaxAge durations are expressed in the Go [Duration format](https://godoc.org/time#ParseDuration).
+Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h'.
+Only positive values are allowed while 0 disables the cache requiring a preflight OPTIONS check for all cross-origin requests.

 <a id="nestedatt--spec--virtualhost--ip_allow_policy"></a>